 For example, when I built my Baron 58 panel (using the earlier ArdSim I/O interdace), all the LEDs in the audio panel had 1k ohm resistors, and the LEDs were more than bright enough:

-Another option for driving multiple LEDs in a SimVimX system is to use DM13A constant current LED drivers, which are the same latch shift registers as the 74HC595 but have 16 outputs, use a common anode connection for the LEDs, and do not require additional resistors for each LED.
+An option for driving multiple LEDs in a SimVimX system is to use constant current LED driver ICs such as the DM13A and similar, which are the same latch shift registers as the 74HC595 but have 16 outputs, use a common anode connection for the LEDs, and do not require resistors for each LED.

-The driver has 16 constant current outputs and each single output can sink the current by 3 ...
-60 mA.
-The LED operating current can be set with one reference resistor connected to the Rext input (terminal #23), that can have resistance between 1 ...
+The LED operating current is set with one reference resistor connected to the Rext input (terminal #23), that can have resistance between 1 ...
 22 kΩ and defines the current (and brightness) for all LEDs.
 You can connect a variable resistor to adjust the current as needed and then replace it by a constant resistor.

 Also, using DM13A drivers in DIP casing, you can solder thin wires directly to the driver pins.
 Then this driver can be attached to the surface near the LED group using thermo-glue or 2-side duct tape.